chengr28/specialdlp/Documents/ReadMe.txt

+﻿WARNING
-﻿WARNING: Strict DLP Chinese(SDC) is only for academic purpose which follows the GNU GPL License.
+Strict DLP Chinese(SDC) is only for academic purpose which follows the GNU GPL License.
 Please do NOT use it illegally in your country(ies) and confirm your need before using SDC.
 Troublesome results or law problems are at your own risk.
 Please see GNU-GPL-v2.0 and Source-License before using source from SDC project.

 -------------------------------------------------------------------------------